trufi-association/mapping-documentation/docs/install-josm/linux.md

 ```bash
 flatpak install josm
 ```

+Alternatively you can use your software center if it's set up for Github.

 **Flatpak needs to be installed on your system for this to work.
 We recommend all JOSM users to install using this method because this is the smartest, safiest and easiest way of installing applications on Linux.
 So consider installing and setting up Flatpak if you don't already have.**